iluxonchik/iluxonchik.github.com/_posts/2015-09-03-design-patterns-notes.md

-method**, combined with a **static variable** (to make sure that there is only one instance of the class in the application, instead of calling **"new"**, we ask the class itself to provide an instance and since we never directly instanciate it, the method has to be static).
+method**, combined with a **static variable** (to make sure that there is only one instance of the class in the application, instead of calling **"new"**, we ask the class itself to provide an instance and since we never directly instantiate it, the method has to be static).
 The class itself will be responsible for keeping track of its sole instance.

 Below is an example implementation in Java.
 This version uses **lazy initialization**